 A good way to end the week for Client 13173 of Geneva’s Union Bancaire Privée (see “Secret Assets Exposed by Pandora Papers Expose Uhuru Kenyatta’s Family“, by Will Fitzgibbon in The Elephant, Oct 8).

 I do not think it unfair to read the tea leaves from this action by the Biden Administration–on the heels of announcing the appointment of Judd Devermont, late of the Center for Strategic and Studies, to formulate a new Africa policy (as John Bolton in the Trump Administration)–toward deciphering how the U.S. executive branch can be expected to play Kenya’s current election.

-Of course, the “heck of a job” line is usually intended to be sarcastic in the United States, as remembered with poignancy by those of us who had personal experience with Hurricane Katrina on the Gulf Coast.
+Of course, the “heck of a job” line in the United States in recent years is usually intended to be sarcastic.
+The background is remembered with poignancy by those of us who had personal experience with Hurricane Katrina on the Gulf Coast.
 As explained in Taegan Goddard’s Political Dictionary:

 A “heck of a job” is a complete and total screw-up.
 It’s used, ironically, to show when one’s view of a situation is in contradiction to easily-observed facts.